What is garlic?

 Garlic may also lower blood pressure slightly, mainly through its ability to widen blood vessels.

 Garlic has a long history of use as an infection fighter against viruses, bacteria and fungi.
 It has been referred to as ‘Russian penicillin’ to denote its antibacterial properties, attributed to the compound allicin.
 Some skin conditions, such as warts and insect bites, may respond to garlic oil or a crushed raw garlic clove.

 How to select and store garlic

 For the best flavour and maximum health benefits, buy fresh garlic.
 Do not buy garlic that is soft, shows evidence of decay or is beginning to sprout.
 Garlic in flake, powder or paste form is convenient, but it is not as good as fresh garlic.
 It is best stored at room temperature in an uncovered container in a cool, dark place away from exposure to heat and sunlight.
 Storing it in this manner will help prevent sprouting.
-Depending on its age and variety, a whole garlic bulb will keep fresh from 2 weeks to 2 months.
+Depending on its age and variety, a whole garlic bulb will keep for anywhere from two weeks to two months.

 Tip: Once you break the head of garlic, it greatly reduces its shelf life to just a few days.

 Garlic poses little safety issues and allergies are rare.
 If you are using the herb for cholesterol, have your levels checked after three months.
-The recommended daily amount of garlic ranges from half - one full clove per day (around 3000-6000mcg of allicin).
+The recommended daily amount of garlic ranges from half to one whole clove per day (around 3000-6000mcg of allicin).
 Please note that some people may experience indigestion, intestinal gas and diarrhoea when taking high doses of garlic.

 Garlic is great with chicken:

 Garlic chicken with herbed potatoes

 Want more?
 Take inspiration from our healthy garlic recipes.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.